 Graham Cracker Crust: A graham cracker crust doesn’t require baking.
-Store bought graham crusts tend to be a bit thin and don’t hold up as well.
+Store-bought graham crusts tend to be a bit thin and don’t hold up as well.
 Making a graham crust takes only about 5 minutes.

 Pastry Crust: If using a pastry crust (either homemade or frozen from the store) you will want to blind bake the pie crust (bake it empty).

-How to Make Banana Cream Pie
+How to Make Banana Cream Pie (quick version)

 To Store Cream Pies

 Once the crust is finished, this pie recipe requires no baking.
 It tastes best when served chilled so refrigerate at least 3-4 hours uncovered before serving!

 - Refrigerator: You can keep it in the fridge up to 3 days, if you keep it too long, the bananas may get a bit weepy but it’ll still taste great!

 - Freezer: Can Banana Cream Pie be frozen?
 Sure, you can freeze banana cream pie and it can be served frozen or partially frozen too.

 The next time you’re planning a backyard barbecue or party, delight your family and guests with this light, refreshing dessert.
 It’s the perfect finish for any meal.